lorepozo/list-routines/index.md

   For example, `add-k` could require a parameter such as `k=2` which would add the number `k` to each element in a list.
 There are ways to make this easy to use and reason about, programmatically.
-- Partial ordering over routines: information on conceptual dependency between routines.
+- Partial ordering over routines: accessible information on conceptual dependency between routines.
 - Properties of routines: simple tags to associate with routines.
 - Complex find queries: use the partial ordering and properties to constrain